shootitlive/widgetloader/README.md

 have their exports at the top or bottom of the source, and shouldn't be too hard to figure out.
 Also there's a module for listing added globals in `app/js/list_globals.js`.

+# TODO
+- Try to find a generic and automated way of wrapping libraries
+- Make it easier to use this repository as a module, so one can pull upgrades without manual copying.
+- Convert `loader` to Grunt 0.4

 # Authors
 - [Emil Stenqvist](http://github.com/emilisto) at [Shootitlive AB](http://shootitlive.com)